-Why should I give my projects to Eco Certificates?
+Why should I give my project to Eco Certificates?

-When it comes to a culture of customer service and ongoing support Eco Certificates shines above all.
+When it comes to a culture of customer service and ongoing support, Eco Certificates shines above all.
 We’ve helped many of our clients out of dire situations and impossible deadlines over the years.
 Anytime you want to update your documents or have a question, we’re just a phone call, or email, away.
-We have advanced project management systems and highly refined procedures over the years to always have ample capacity to service our clients if they have a particular and difficult situation.
-Contact and test drive us for one of your projects and you won’t have to go anywhere else.
+We have advanced, AI enabled, project management systems and highly refined procedures over the years to always have ample capacity to service our clients if they’re facing a particular and difficult situation.
+Contact us for one of your projects and you won’t have to go anywhere else.

 Get a Quote for a BASIX Certificate

-The most cost effective BASIX certificate service per dwelling can be given for developments with large number of units with similar and typical designs repeating in all levels.
+The most cost-effective BASIX certificate service per dwelling can be given for developments with a large number of units with similar and typical designs repeating in all levels.
 The cost of obtaining a BASIX certificate is generally not one of the largest expenses of a residential development documentation for DA submission.
-That being said, the fees can be substantially different for different design and development types.
+However, the fees can be substantially different for different design and development types.
 Since there are fixed government fees associated with the certification, the variation in the cost is solely determined by the BASIX consultant fees who prepares the certificate.
-On the other hands, luxury single dwelling houses with unusual layout and architectural features can attract a substantial amount of service cost.
+On the other hand, luxury single dwelling houses with unusual layout and architectural features can attract a substantial amount of service cost.

 At Eco Certificates, our focus is primarily on maximising the value of our service to our clients.
-This is achieved by a combination of smart and educated approach to a BASIX assessment, minimising the cost by offering the most competitive rates and quick turnaround time for our documentation and delivery.
-Please visit our BASIX certificate cost page of our website for more details and description of various government cost components.
+This is achieved through a smart and educated approach to a BASIX assessment, minimising the cost by offering the most competitive rates and quick turnaround time for our documentation and delivery.
+Please visit our BASIX Certificate Cost page of our website for more details and description of various government cost components.

-If you are in an emergency situation as mentioned above, you can get in contact with us through here and we can sort things out for you.
+If you are in an emergency situation as mentioned above, you can Contact Us and you will find us ready and able to address your specific circumstances.

-In order for us to use NatHERS thermal modeling software to calculate the heating and cooling load of a dwelling, we require a certain type of information and details.
-In short, for any type of dwelling, we require at least a correctly scaled PDF architectural plans with elevations and sections, true north orientation, clear information about the construction type of floors, internal and external walls, ceiling, roof and glazing elements like windows, glazed doors and skylights.
-To extend our study further to prepare a BASIX certificate, more information are required which are very dependant on the type and nature of the development.
-The information which are required by the assessment tool is noticeably different for different types of residential development.
-To make the process of information provision for your projects as easy as possible, we’ve created simple to use checklists which take only a few minutes to complete online in a browser window and they will be sent to our assessor automatically to start the assessment and thermal modeling.
-Please check our BASIX and NatHERS checklists page for relevant checklists of all types of developments.
+In order for us to use NatHERS thermal modelling software to calculate the heating and cooling load of a dwelling, we require a certain type of information and details.
+In short, for any type of dwelling, we require at least a correctly scaled PDF architectural plans with elevations and sections, true north orientation, clear information about the construction type of floors, internal and external walls, ceiling, roof and glazing elements such as windows, glazed doors and skylights.
+To extend our study further to prepare a BASIX certificate, more information is required which is very dependent on the type and nature of the development.
+The information which is required by the online assessment tool is noticeably different for various types of residential developments.
+To make the process of information provision for your projects as easy as possible, we have created easy to use checklists which take only a few minutes to complete online in a browser window and they will be sent automatically to our assessors to start the assessment and thermal modelling.
+Please check our BASIX and NatHERS Checklists page for relevant checklists of all types of developments.

 BASIX scheme is one of the strongest residential building sustainability schemes in the world and arguably the strongest and the most elaborate in Australia.
-This being said the online tool and the assessment of certain types of developments is not without limitations and room for improvement.
-The most widely criticised aspect of BASIX online tool has been its allowance to create a certificate for a single dwelling without any NatHERS thermal modeling using DIY and particularly RAPID method.
-Since 1st of July 2017, NSW Department of Planning has removed the RAPID method from the options available for thermal comfort section of the BASIX however the DIY method is still available for single dwellings.
-You can also visit our News Page for information regarding the regulation changes taking place on the first of July.
+However, the online tool and the assessment of certain types of developments is not without limitations and room for improvement.
+The most widely criticised aspect of the online assessment tool has been its allowance to create a certificate for a single dwelling without any NatHERS thermal modeling using DIY and particularly RAPID method.
+Since 1st of July 2017, NSW Department of Planning has removed the RAPID method from the options available for thermal comfort section of the BASIX, but the DIY method is still available for single dwellings.
+You can visit our News Page for information regarding the most recent regulation changes.

 Another aspect that makes the tool limited to some extent is the limited number of options available for different types of emerging technologies.
 To address this limitation there is an option in the online tool to allow the user to submit an application for an Alternative Assessment.
 This method of assessment allows the buildings which cannot be fully introduced to the online tool to be assessed.
 The current turn around time for this method, after submitting the application is announced by the department of planning to be at least 20 working days which is not appropriate for the vast majority of applications.